 Foraging – The action of bees collecting pollen and nectar for consumption and storage.
 This is done by the workers in the colony.
 They are older bees that first started out as nurse bees, then become guard bees, and finally work as foragers until they die of exhaustion.

 Formic acid – A carboxylic acid used for treating bees against varroa.
 It is the only treatment found to kill mites in sealed brood cells.
 It is a naturally occurring compound and is found in ants and in stinging nettle.

 Hive beetle – A pest that invades the hive and whose larvae feeds on pollen, honey, eggs, and brood.
-The beetle also carries with it some yeast spores which causes the fermentation of honey.
+The beetle also carries with it some yeast spores, which cause the fermentation of honey.
 A heavy infestation causes the hive to be filled with slime.

 Hive tool – An implement used by a beekeeper to break the propolis seal when working in the hive.

-Miticide – Chemical used to kill mites that affect bees, such as tracheal and Varroa.
+Miticide – A chemical used to kill mites that affect bees, such as tracheal and Varroa.

 Nectar – A secretion by plants consisting mainly of dissolved sugars to attract insects and birds that they rely on for pollination.

 Nectar flow – A season where trees and flowers that provide nectar for bees are in bloom.
 This varies geographically.

 Nosema disease – This is a fungal disease that affects the bees’ digestive system and causes symptoms such as dysentery (diarrhea).
 Spores from the Nosema apis and Nosema ceranae are ingested by the bees and multiply in the gut.
 This inhibits the bees’ ability to digest food properly.
 Infected worker bees are unable to produce royal jelly, have compromised immune systems which open them up to numerous infections and shorten the bees’ lifespan.
 The best way to deal with Nosema is to prevent it by keeping healthy colonies.